foxtec198/Manager/README.md

 > [!Important]
-> If you speak only english, please, red only line in English!
+> If you speak english, read line in English only, please!

 # Hubbix Manager
 ## Sistema de Gestão | Management system